Section 501 Revocation: A Guide To Making A Revocation Application After A 501 Cancellation [Update 2021]

 If you would help in making a further submission about a revocation application that is already being lodged, then please contact my office.
 If you would like me to assist a loved one at Immigration Detention, with making an application, then please contact my office.
 Sometimes the cancellation decision is made whilst the visa holder is still in prison.
 If this is the case, I may be able to directly contact anyone in prison, to get their instructions in relation to making the best possible submission for revocation if one is possible.

-Please contact me for a 10 minutes chat to discuss what can be done in your particular circumstances, whether you are the visa holder or a loved one of the visa holder, that has been cancelled under section 501.
+Please contact me for a consultation to discuss what can be done in your particular circumstances, whether you are the visa holder or a loved one of the visa holder, that has been cancelled under section 501.

 Please share your comments with me.